warpstreamlabs/bento/website/docs/components/inputs/cockroachdb_changefeed.md

 ### `options`

 A list of options to be included in the changefeed (WITH X, Y...).
-**NOTE: Both the CURSOR option and UPDATED will be ignored from these options when a `cursor_cache` is specified, as they are set explicitly by Benthos in this case.**
+**NOTE: Both the CURSOR option and UPDATED will be ignored from these options when a `cursor_cache` is specified, as they are set explicitly by Bento in this case.**

 Type: `array`